ilakya2905/dataStructure/Queue/README.md

 3. For example, people waiting in line for a rail ticket form a queue.

+# Circular Queue:
+1. There was one limitation in the array implementation of Queue.
+If the rear reaches to the end position of the Queue then there might be possibility that some vacant spaces are left in the beginning which cannot be utilized.
+So, to overcome such limitations, the concept of the circular queue was introduced.

+2. A circular queue is similar to a linear queue as it is also based on the FIFO (First In First Out) principle except that the last position is connected to the first position in a circular queue that forms a circle.
+It is also known as a Ring Buffer.

 ### Operations
 #### Enqueue:
 The enqueue operation is used to insert the element at the rear end of the queue.
 It returns void.